cnstlungu/portable-data-stack-dagster/README.md

 ## Overview of architecture

-The docker-compose process will begin building the application suite.
+The Docker process will begin building the application suite.
 The suite is made up of the following components, each within its own docker container:
 * **generator**: this is a collection of Python scripts that will generate, insert and export the example data
 * **oltp**: this is the PostgreSQL instance that will simulate our transactional database (**sales_oltp**), serving as one of the sources of the data; this is locally available on the host machine exposed on port 54320.
 * **dagster_dbt**: this is the orchestrator tool that will trigger the ETL tasks; its GUI is locally available on port 3000;
 * **superset**: this contains the web-based Business Intelligence application we will use to explore the data; exposed on port 8088.

-Once the docker-compose building process has completed, we may open the Dagster (dagit) GUI (locally: localhost:3000) to view the orchestration of our tasks.
+Once the Docker building process has completed, we may open the Dagster (dagit) GUI (locally: localhost:3000) to view the orchestration of our tasks.